strontic/strontic.github.io/xcyclopedia/library/schtasks.exe-7BDA210A40E741B62948CB56C7F1F883.md

 ## Possible Misuse

 *The following table contains possible examples of `schtasks.exe` being misused.
-While `schtasks.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `schtasks.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --